How much is your car worth?

-When different drivers share the Z4, the memory system makes it convenient.
+When two different drivers share the Z4, the memory system makes it convenient for both.
 Each setting activates different, customized memories for the driver and front passenger’s seat positions, outside mirror angle, climate settings and radio stations.
 The 124 Spider doesn’t offer a memory system.

-The Z4 offers an optional heads-up display that projects speed readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
+The Z4 offers an optional heads-up display that projects speed and other key instrumentation readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
 The 124 Spider doesn’t offer a heads-up display.

-The Z4’s driver’s power window opens or closes with one touch of the window control, making it more convenient at drive-up windows and toll booths.
-The 124 Spider’s power windows’ switch has to be held the entire time to close it fully.
+The Z4’s front power windows open or close with one touch of the switches, making it more convenient at drive-up windows and toll booths, or when talking with someone outside of the car.
+The 124 Spider’s power windows’ switches have to be held the entire time to close them fully.

 In case of a sudden change of weather, the Z4 offers an optional remote convertible top that can be raised from a distance to protect the interior of the vehicle from damage.
 The 124 Spider doesn’t offer a remote top, so the driver will have to run to the car, get in and manually raise the top to prevent the interior from being damaged.